30 Sep Happy International Translation Day!

 Why on this day, you ask?
 September 30th is the Feast of St. Jerome, the man who translated the Bible and parts of the Hebrew Gospel.
 St. Jerome is considered to be the patron saint of translators.

 The International Federation of Translators has therefore chosen this date to promote the translation professions in the various countries.
-This year’s theme is Finding the words for a world in crisis.
+This year’s theme is United in Translation.

 In a tribute to this special celebration, the United Nations stated that this day is “meant as an opportunity to pay tribute to the work of language professionals, which plays an important role in bringing nations together, facilitating dialogue, understanding and cooperation, contributing to development and strengthening world peace and security.”

 The UN adds that “there is growing awareness that languages play a vital role in development, in ensuring cultural diversity and intercultural dialogue, but also in attaining quality education for all and strengthening cooperation, in building inclusive knowledge societies and preserving cultural heritage, and in mobilizing political will for applying the benefits of science and technology to sustainable development.”

 FIT (the Fédération Internationale des Traducteurs/International Federation of Translators) is an international grouping of associations of translators, interpreters and terminologists.
 More than 100 professional associations are affiliated, representing more than 80 000 translators in 55 countries.
 The goal of the Federation is to promote professionalism in the disciplines it represents.
 It seeks constantly to improve conditions for the profession in all countries and to uphold translators’ rights and freedom of expression.

 Related article: How a translation can help you reach your target audience